 Impact on traffic and pedestrians

-Once detailed designs have been produced the construction dates will be confirmed; the construction could start in late 2022 and complete in 2023.
+Once detailed designs have been produced the construction dates will be confirmed; the construction could start in early 2023.

 Due to the size and complexity of the proposed works the improvements will most likely be introduced in phases.

 A traffic management plan will be created in advance, alongside NGN, and communicated to residents and businesses.